Siamese neural network

 A Siamese neural network (sometimes called a twin neural network) is an artificial neural network that uses the same weights while working in tandem on two different input vectors to compute comparable output vectors.
 Often one of the output vectors is precomputed, thus forming a baseline against which the other output vector is compared.
 This is similar to comparing fingerprints but can be described more technically as a distance function for locality-sensitive hashing.

 It is possible to build an architecture that is functionally similar to a twin network but implements a slightly different function.
 This is typically used for comparing similar instances in different type sets.

-Uses of similarity measures where a twin network might be used are such things as recognizing handwritten checks, automatic detection of faces in camera images, and matching queries with indexed documents.
+Uses of similarity measures where a twin network might be used are such things as recognizing handwritten checks, automatic detection of faces in camera images, and matching text queries with indexed documents.
 The perhaps most well-known application of twin networks are face recognition, where known images of people are precomputed and compared to an image from a turnstile or similar.
 It is not obvious at first, but there are two slightly different problems.
 One is recognizing a person among a large number of other persons, that is the facial recognition problem.
 DeepFace is an example of such a system.
 In its most extreme form this is recognizing a single person at a train station or airport.
 The other is face verification, that is for example, to verify whether a photo in a passport matches the face of the passport's owner.
 The twin network might be the same, but the implementation can be quite different.